Guide to personal budgets for disabled children and young people

 - may also include additional learning support funding in their EHC plan

-You can use a special educational need personal budget to:
+You can use a personal education budget to:

 - add to learning support your child already gets